Exercise helps with Withdraw

 Exercise, Meditation, and Withdrawal

-As a result, cocaine and meth withdrawal symptoms include increased agitation, depression, anxiety, lack of sleep, and even suicidal tendencies.
+As a result, cocaine and meth withdrawal symptoms include increased agitation, depression, anxiety, lack of sleep, and suicidal tendencies.
 That is where meditation comes in.

 Exercise is one such meditation strategy.
 While physical activity like weight lifting can be helpful, most practitioners prescribe exercises such as yoga or running.
-These exercises place the user in a state of mind where they are focused on breathing and "feeling the moment."
+These exercises place the user in a state of mind focused on breathing and "feeling the moment."
 The result?
 A coping strategy that has positive long-term effects.

 Exercise and Long-Term Effects

 Speaking of long-term effects, it is not just the meditative aspect of exercise which helps those in withdrawal.
 As it turns out, the feeling of accomplishment goes a long way, too.

 Exercise is effective in helping with withdrawal because it boosts self-confidence.
 In the beginning, just a simple run around the block may encourage a sense of pride.
 Later, as the physical appearance changes, a strong sense of self-worth begins to evolve.
 Finally, the recovering addict will realize that they have found a positive outlet to reach for instead of an addictive substance.

 Of course, you know that exercise has countless benefits to the body.
 Improved appearance touches the surface of those benefits.
 And while the rise in self-confidence is undoubtedly helpful to those recovering from addiction, it is by no means the only way exercise will benefit them.